mollnn/nuRay/readme.md

 The features below may not work well with environment lighting or some advanced materials like translucent GGX.

-- Bidirectional Path Tracing (BDPT) (need fix)
+- Bidirectional Path Tracing (BDPT)

 - Photon Mapping with kd-tree

-- Neural Radiance Caching (need to be replaced with Matrix-based NN implementation, replace terminate strategy, replace loss function)
+- Neural Radiance Caching (need fix)

 ### WIP

 These features is coming.

-- JSON Config of Renderer (life with GUI is too tough 555)

-- Continuous mode

 - SVGF Denoiser